 Posted by Willy Franzen on March 18, 2010.
-Positions below updated every five minutes.
+Jobs updated daily.

 I’m sure that you’ve heard plenty of people bemoan the fact that it’s nearly impossible to get users to pay for online content.
 Most people wouldn’t pay a single dollar to read a wonderful article from The New York Times.
 Maybe this will change eventually, but for now the “freeconomy” is giving many content producers fits.
 Some people who aren’t having a problem are the folks at Cambridge, MA based Forrester Research.
 They’re “an independent research company that provides pragmatic and forward-thinking advice to global leaders in business and technology,” and they consistently get people to pay hundreds or even thousands of dollars for their content.
 Most of the reason for this is the fact that they’re often selling to corporate clients who are a lot less price sensitive than individual users, but it’s still impressive.
 Buying research done by Forrester is a lot cheaper than doing the research yourself, so it’s a smart investment.
 That’s why Forrester Research was able to generate nearly a quarter billion dollars in revenue in 2008.